Wildsong/telegram/README.md

 Telegram is a messaging system similar to WhatsApp but not owned by Facebook.

 I set up this repo to create some tests in Python.
-My intention at this time is to use Telegram to send system status information to my phone.
+I use it with Telegram to send system status information to my phone.

 ## Set up